 The University has three ATM’s located on campus.
 Two are located in the Alumni Memorial Union by the Facilities Office, one is operated by 5/3rd Bank and the other is operated by CardTronics.
-The third ATM is located at the UF Bookstore, operated by First Federal Bank.
+The third ATM is located at 1330 North Main Street, operated by First Federal Bank.

 Can I bring a pet?

 Non-dangerous fish are the only pets permitted on campus.
 One aquarium

 per person not exceeding twenty (20) gallons in size is permitted

 provided that fish are the only inhabitants.
 A UL-approved power strip